osmbe/website/content/posts/2023-10-07-european-camera-grant.en.md

 Meta has financed twenty GoPro Max 360° and accessories to capture on foot, by bicycle or by car.
 The kit includes suction cups, an SD card, a selfie stick and gear to mount on a bicycle helmet.

 The GoPro Max was chosen for four reasons:
 1. Ease of use: The GoPro Max is 	incredibly simple to use.
-Just hit record and drop the images into 	Mapillary’s Desktop 	Uploader.
+Just hit record and drop the images into 	Mapillary's Desktop 	Uploader.

 2. Form factor: The camera is 	lightweight and designed for action, which makes it suitable for a 	variety of capture scenarios you might have in mind.
 A lighter 	camera means lighter mounting equipment.

-3. Cost: It’s affordable, allowing 	us to scale up the program and get more cameras to more people.
+3. Cost: It's affordable, allowing 	us to scale up the program and get more cameras to more people.

 4. Image quality: While there are cameras capable of capturing a 	higher quality 360º image, the GoPro does a lot considering its 	price and form factor.
 Mapillary is able to derive a lot of map data 	from GoPro Max images including the location of sidewalks.